Reikooters/YoutubeTitleForYvonne/README.md

 All you need to do is simply unzip the application into its own folder and run `YoutubeTitleForYvvone.exe`.
 No installation process is required.

 The application requires the .NET Framework 4.5 runtime to be installed on your computer.
-You should already have this installed on your computer from Windows Updates, but if you do need to install it manually, you can download it here: https://www.microsoft.com/en-gb/download/details.aspx?id=30653
+You should already have this installed on your computer from Windows Updates if you are using Windows 8 or above.
+In case you do need to install it manually, you can download it here: https://www.microsoft.com/en-gb/download/details.aspx?id=30653

 ## How to use